joedaws/chunktool/README.md

 - Install [`ghcup`](https://www.haskell.org/ghcup/install/)
 - clone this repo to your favorite projects directory
-- `cd your-awesome-project-dir/atool`
+- `cd your-awesome-project-dir/chunktool`
 - `stack install`

-If the installation goes as planned inspect the message for the location of the executable `atool`.
+If the installation goes as planned inspect the message for the location of the executable `chunktool`.
 For me it is `~/.local/bin` which I happened to have already added to my `$PATH`.
 Either append the install location to `PATH` or use it fully qualified path.